-Use fresh solvent to clean all O-ring surfaces of the motor housing (12), completely removing any old gasket and cement material.
-Inspect the sealing surfaces for burrs, nicks and pits which could cause a poor seal.
-Repair or replace as require.
+Use fresh solvent to clean the bores and all O-ring surfaces of the motor housing (24).
+Inspect the sealing surfaces for burrs, nicks and pits which could cause a poor seal, and repair or replace as required.

 Most cleaning solvents are toxic and flammable.
 Use them only in a well ventilated area free from excessive heat, sparks, and flame.
 Read and follow all precautions printed on solvent containers.